Generic Name: cefuroxime sodium

 Dosage Form: injection, powder, for solution

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefuroxime for Injection, USP and other antibacterial drugs, Cefuroxime for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefuroxime for Injection and other antibacterial drugs, Cefuroxime for Injection should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Cefuroxime for Injection, USP is a sterile semisynthetic, broad-spectrum, cephalosporin antibiotic for parenteral administration.
+Cefuroxime is a semisynthetic, broad-spectrum, cephalosporin antibiotic for parenteral administration.
 It is the sodium salt of (6R,7R)-3-carbamoyloxymethyl-7-[Z-2-methoxyimino-2-(fur-2-yl) acetamido] ceph-3-em-4-carboxylate, and it has the following chemical structure:

 The empirical formula is C16H15N4NaO8S, representing a molecular weight of 446.4.

 Cefuroxime for Injection, USP contains approximately 54.2 mg (2.4 mEq) of sodium per gram of cefuroxime activity.

 Cefuroxime for Injection, USP in sterile crystalline form is supplied in vials equivalent to 750 mg or 1.5 g of cefuroxime as cefuroxime sodium.
 Solutions of Cefuroxime for Injection, USP range in color from light yellow to amber, depending on the concentration and diluent used.
 The pH of freshly constituted solutions usually ranges from 6 to 8.5.